browserengineering/book/book/glossary.md

 *JavaScript*: The main programming language for web scripts.

-*URL*: Uniform Resource Locator, the name used to refer uniquely to a web page.

 *Rendering engine*: The part of a web browser concerned with drawing a web page to the screen and interacting with it.
 There are three main rendering engines actively maintained today: Chromium, WebKit, and Gecko.

 *Script*: A piece of code that extends a web page with more functionality, usually written in JavaScript.
+Also the name of the HTML tag that contains scripts.

+*URL*: Uniform Resource Locator, the name used to refer uniquely to a web page.

 *Web security*: The ability to intentionally limit the behavior of web browsers, servers, or applications, usually to prevent unintentional